 A bassist with a solid reputation, an award-winning composer and bandleader, and a renowned educator; Barcelona-born Alexis Cuadrado has become one of the most sought-after musicians in the New York jazz scene.
 Cuadrado's compositions show a unique voice that combines improvised and through-composed music, while drawing influences from jazz, new music and flamenco.

-Alexis has published five CDs as a leader: The brand new and already critically acclaimed A Lorca Soundscape (Sunnyside 2013) featuring vocalist Claudia Acuña and saxohonist Miguel Zenón, with lyrics from Poeta en Nueva York by Federico García Lorca, a text with a striking social commentary that resonates with the world's current events.
+Alexis has published six CDs as a leader: Poètica (Sunnyside 2016), a collaboration with contemporary poets Rowan Ricardo Phillips and Melcion Mateu, which has received incredible press reviews.
+The also critically acclaimed A Lorca Soundscape (Sunnyside 2013) featuring vocalist Claudia Acuña and saxohonist Miguel Zenón, with lyrics from Poeta en Nueva York by Federico García Lorca, a text with a striking social commentary that resonates with the world's current events.
 Noneto Ibérico (BJURecords, 2011), a seminal work that has also received massive critical acclaim.
 His previous albums, Puzzles (BJURecords, 2008), Visual (Fresh Sound New Talent, 2004) and Metro (FSNT, 2001), document his compositions and have received excellent reactions from critics, presenters and fans alike.

 He has excellent credits as a sideman, with recording appearances and performances with such greats as Kurt Rosenwinkel, Mark Turner, Grammy Award winner Angélique Kidjo, Youssou N'Dour, Dianne Reeves, Omara Portuondo, Steve Wilson or Seamus Blake amongst many others, and he keeps his sideman calendar busy freelancing with different bands around the world.